dhsathiya/action-ssh-keys/README.md

 _Note: This action is still under development, but works.
 Check TODO for more details_

 ## Why?
-I have a lot of local headless machines and I manage lot of remote servers at my company.
 I get bore when I have to add a user or check the SSH access for someone.

 With this action I can centrally monitor who can access what!